zmrdko/linuxcnc-ethercat/documentation/pdos-and-syncs.md

 ## Performance

-The one possible issue here is performance--I suspect (but haven't verified) that our EtherCAT library will look for existing PDO sync mappings and pick the smallest one that covers the PDO objects that we care about, *and then sync everything listed in that PDO*.
-So, if we have a device that lists 50 objects in a PDO config and we only want 1, then we're going to end up copying way more data than we care about, slightly increasing the average cycle time and adding overhead.
+If we don't explicitly set `sync_info`, then the Etherlab EtherCAT master library that we use will simply sync all of the PDOs listed in the device's default sync mappings.
+If the device's default sync setup lists 50 objects in its PDO config and we only want 1, then we're going to end up doing extra work and slowing things down slightly.
+In this case, we *might* want to set PDOs ourselves anyway.

-Does it matter?
-It depends on the use case, the actual device, and its default configuration.
-Most of the basic Beckhoff devices have fairly simple mappings, and frequently provide both a "compact" PDO (with only the data itself) and a larger PDO with status information.
+However, I don't think I've ever seen a device that fits this; if anything, most seem to sync too few fields, not too many.

-Adding one extra byte to an existing frame travelling over 100 Mbps Ethernet takes an extra (8 bits / 100 Mbits/second) = 80ns.
+Does it matter if we sync too much data?
+IMO, not usually, within reason.
+Adding one extra byte to an existing frame traveling over 100 Mbps Ethernet takes an extra (8 bits / 100 Mbits/second) = 80ns.
 Modern CPUs will probably only take a cycle or two extra, if even that, depending on alignment and what else is being copied at the same time.
 So a few extra bytes probably don't matter at all.
 Even a hundred extra bytes would probably not make a difference in the vast majority of cases in systems with a 1ms cycle time.
 But, there's no reason to be *overtly* wasteful here.

+## Recommendations

+If the device's default PDO mapping contains everything that we need and not *too* much else, then just use it.
+Don't set `sync_info`, don't define our own syncs, just keep things simple.
+If the code tries to access something that isn't mapped, then it'll fail fast with a mostly-readable error.

+If the driver needs something that *isn't* part of the default PDO mapping, *or* we need to pare down the number of mapped entries for some reason, then prefer the third style.
+It's less work overall and harder to get wrong.

+There's nothing *wrong* with the second style, but it's probably best avoided in new code.